physicsd00d/SU-FARM/README.md

 Coming Eventually...Stanford University Framework for Aircraft Risk Management

+## Update Oct 2021
+I transferred the entire repo from my private repository into this public one.
+Beware about going through the code.
+It's messy, it's been years since i did this stuff, and I cannot support any changes or detailed questions about it...so don't bother asking or submitting pull requests hahaha.
+At the highest level, i can tell you that i wrote the number-crunching portions of the code in C++, then wrapped that code with Cython so that I could drive the calculations with Python scripts.
+There are also some fortran routines that i took from a colleague, which are essential for doing the debris propagations, and some Julia routines that I wrote for a little few things.
+Basically, this is a rats nest.
+Good luck!

 ## To 'install' SU-FARM
 * Somehow take care of all the compile instructions
 * Source the DebrisProp files to get build/DebrisProp/[libfrisco.a, debrisPropagation.so]